7 things you (probably) didn’t know about Elizabeth I

-Elizabeth I is one of the most iconic figures in history.
-She was England’s ‘Gloriana’ – a virgin queen who saw herself as wedded to her country, and who brought almost half a century of stability after the turmoil of her siblings’ short reigns.
+Elizabeth I (1533–1603) is one of the most iconic figures in history.
+The daughter of Henry VIII and his second wife, Anne Boleyn, she was England’s ‘Gloriana’ – a virgin queen who saw herself as wedded to her country, and who brought almost half a century of stability after the turmoil of her siblings’ short reigns.
+Writing for History Extra, Tracy Borman reveals some lesser-known facts about the famous Virgin Queen, Elizabeth I

 Flame-haired, white-faced and always lavishly dressed, Elizabeth possessed the natural charisma of her father, Henry VIII, and was the darling of her people.
 Her finest hour came in 1588 when she defeated the Spanish Armada, catapulting her to legendary status.